voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 > > Instead of inventing new operators in your sentences, you can also just stick with plain English

-> > > On HN I occasionally see programming conventions used in otherwise normal writing.
-E.g. "at $big_corp we like to use $process".

 -

 > As always, “Stop doing $negativebehavior” is less useful than the actual advice: